qmskilling/CSCS530-Skilling/Model Proposal.md

 I also expect that large values of the <b> survey radius </b> and long <b> survey timescales </b> will increase network connectivity and will serve as a high-frequency perturbation to neural activity.

 Overall, I expect large values of the above-listed parameters will result in densely connected networks with activity following the mean population excitability type (i.e., type 2 networks will be synchronous whereas type 1 will not).
 However, speculating about how intermediate values of these parameters will affect network formation and emergent activity is difficult; this is what I want to characterize with the model.

+*__LS COMMENTS__: Fantastic project that has obviously been well-thought out!
+Very much look forward to seeing what this produces.
+19.5/20*